Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 You can find this out by opening up MUI Config menu (/mui config) and it will be in the bottom left corner (or in the MUI installer window).

+**If you are using an out of date version of the UI then it is recommended swapping to the newest version of the UI to see if this bug can be reproduced before posting this bug report.**

 **Describe the bug**

 A clear and concise description of what the bug is.